Accessible, adapted rooms available on Frenchay Campus.

 We can accommodate guide dogs and other assistance animals in the Frenchay Student Village and Wallscourt Park.
 Let us know your requirements as soon as possible.
 We will require formal evidence from a doctor before we can process a request of this nature and your animal must be registered as a support animal.

-Hearing and visual impairments
+Fire safety and hearing and visual impairments

 We may be able to make other adaptations on an individual basis, for example if you have a visual impairment, or need a personal medication fridge/freezer (as long as we get enough notice these are needed).